msfred/.github/CODE_OF_CONDUCT.md

-# Defined at the Organization
-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct for MSFRED

 ## Our Pledge